nfd-status-http-server subprocesses hang with data size over 65536

 by the testbed status page trying to monitor its status.

-Updated by Davide Pesavento over 5 years ago
+Updated by Davide Pesavento almost 7 years ago

 Pipes are not buffers.
 The reading side of a pipe is expected to consume available data as soon as possible.
 The 64K limitation actually comes from the kernel, but it's intended.
 From pipe(7):